Customizing NetSuite Dashboards

 My login audit is just an audit of your login.
 This is an excellent way to access that information quickly if needed.
 But if you have to look at it frequently, it's an excellent way to get at that information quickly.

 The phone calls portlet is a great tool for adding things to your CRM.
-So maybe a good example would be phone calls you have scheduled later on or need to follow up on you can display here.
+So, maybe a good example would be phone calls you have scheduled for later or need to follow up on; you can display them here.

 netsuite dashboard phone calls portlet